-Company/Organization Position/ Relationship Period of Service BDO Life Assurance Co.
+Company/Organization Position/ Relationship Period of Service Fortune General Insurance Corp.
 Ind.
-Director 8 years Fortune General Insurance Corp.
-Ind.
-Director 6 years Insurance Institute for Asia and the Pacific Trustee 3 years
+Director 7 years Insurance Institute for Asia and the Pacific Trustee Chairman Effective May 2024 Fortune Life Assurance Co.
+Inc. Ind.
+Director Eff.
+April 2024 BDO Insurance Brokers, Inc. Ind.
+Director Eff.
+April 2024

-- 3. I possess all the qualifications and none of the disqualifications to serve as an Independent Director of iPEOPLE, INC., as provided for in Section 38 of the Securities Regulation Code and its Implementing Rules and Regulations and other SEC issuances. - 4.
+- I possess all the qualifications and none of the disqualifications to serve as an Independent Director of iPEOPLE, INC., as provided for in Section 38 of the Securities Regulation Code and its Implementing Rules and Regulations and other SEC issuances. - 4.
 I am related to the following director/officer/substantial shareholder of iPEOPLE, INC. and its subsidiaries and affiliates other than the relationship provided under Rule 38.2.3 of the Securities Regulation Code:

-Name of Director/ Officer/Substantial Shareholder Company Nature of Relationship N/A
+Name of Director/ Officer/Substantial Shareholder Company Nature of Relationship N/A and the second s

 - 5. To the best of my knowledge, I am not the subject of any pending criminal or administrative investigation or proceeding. - 6.
 I confirm that I am not engaged in government service or affiliated with any government agency or government owned and controlled corporation. - 7.
 I shall faithfully and diligently comply with my duties and responsibilities as Independent Director under the Securities Regulation Code and its Implementing Rules and Regulations, Code of Corporate Governance and other SEC issuances. - 8.
-I shall inform the Corporate Secretary of iPEOPLE, INC. of any changes in the abovementioned information within five days from its occurrence.
+I shall inform the Corporate Secretary of iPEOPLE, INC, of any changes in the abovementioned information within five days from its occurrence.